thisManHere/thisManHere/README.md

 - Problem-solving and algorithmic thinking.

 ## 💻 About Me
-- I enjo learning about new technologies and improving my skills to become a better programmer.
+- I enjoy learning about new technologies and improving my skills to become a better programmer.
 - I always focus on writing efficient and reliable code.

-Here are some ideas to get you started:

-## 🔭 I’m currently working on
-- Python OTP Authenticator